-If you don’t want to use a backpack, large purses, totes (that zip closed) and messenger bags also make good personal-size carry-ons.
+If you don’t want to use a backpack, large purses, totes (that zip closed) and laptop/commuter bags also make good personal item bags.

 When traveling carry-on only (and not checking a suitcase), my small roller bag goes in the overhead bin while I keep my personal item under the seat in front of me.

 In fact, as a courtesy to others, please reserve overhead bin space for those with bags that are too large to fit under a seat until your flight’s gate doors have been closed you know no more passengers are boarding.